aws-amplify/amplify-js/media/api_guide.md

 getData();
 ```
 ### Note about headers

-To use custom headers on your HTTP request you need to add this on Amazon API Gateway first.
+To use custom headers on your HTTP request you need to add these to Amazon API Gateway first.
 For more info about configuring headers go [here](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-cors.html)

-If you use one click import or AWS Mobile Hub to create your API, you can do the following:
+If you used one click import or AWS Mobile Hub to create your API, you can do the following:

 1. Go to your project on AWS Mobile Hub console.
 2. Go to resources and click the link on Amazon API Gateway section.
 This will redirect you to Amazon API Gateway console.
 3. On Amazon API Gateway console, click on the path you want to configure (e.g. /{proxy+})
-4. Then click on Actions and select Enable CORS
+4. Then click the Actions dropdown and select **Enable CORS**
-5. You can add your custom header (e.g. my-custom-header) on the text field Access-Control-Allow-Headers like this: 'Content-Type,X-Amz-Date,Authorization,X-Api-Key,X-Amz-Security-Token,my-custom-header'
+5. Add your custom header (e.g. my-custom-header) on the text field Access-Control-Allow-Headers, separated by commas, like so: 'Content-Type,X-Amz-Date,Authorization,X-Api-Key,X-Amz-Security-Token,my-custom-header'
 6. Click on 'Enable CORS and replace existing CORS headers' and confirm.
-7. Last step, on the same path you click on step 3, click on Actions and select Deploy API.
-Select 'Development' on deployment stage and click Deploy.
+7. Finally, similar to step 3, click the Actions dropdown and then **Deploy API**.
+Select **Development** on deployment stage and then **Deploy**.
 (Deployment could take a couple of minutes).

 ### **POST**